New Orleans Food Tour - Photo 1

 Delight your senses and give in to your cravings enjoying the tastes of New Orleans on this walking food tour of the city's French Quarter.
 You'll sample typical local delicacies like beignets.

-Meet your tour guide at Jackson Square, on the banks of the Mississippi River, in the heart of the cultural melting pot that has created one of the United States' most iconic gastronomies.
+Meet your tour guide at Jackson Square, located on the banks of the Mississippi River, to explore one of the United States' iconic gastronomies.

-During the tour, we'll make a total of 4 stops to try 5 varieties of dishes.
-You'll begin your journey with one of the city's most famous sweets: the beignet.
-Fried dough covered in powdered sugar, enjoyed by locals for breakfast.
+During the tour, there will be 4 stops to try 5 varieties of delicious dishes.
+You will start with the iconic beignet, a fried dough treat covered in powdered sugar, enjoyed traditionally for breakfast.

-As you explore the streets of the French Quarter, you'll sample different varieties of seafood and learn about the spices used in typical cuisine.
-For instance, Tabasco, made in Louisiana, is an essential addition to many local foods.
+As you explore the streets of the French Quarter, you will sample various fresh seafood.
+Discover the quality spices that flavor local cuisine, including Tabasco, an essential addition to many dishes.

-You'll conclude your food tour with a sample of a traditional dessert made with sugar cane and nuts, showcasing two locally-grown products.
+To conclude the tour, enjoy a traditional dessert made with sugar cane and nuts, highlighting locally-grown ingredients.

 Included